jimmo/micropython/docs/library/machine.Signal.rst

 class Signal -- control and sense external I/O devices
 ======================================================

-The Signal class is a simple extension of the `Pin` class.
-Unlike Pin, which can be only in "absolute" 0 and 1 states, a Signal can be in "asserted" (on) or "deasserted" (off) states, while being inverted (active-low) or not.
-In other words, it adds logical inversion support to Pin functionality.
+The Signal class is a simple extension of the `Pin` class that works in terms of the logical state of the thing connected to the pin (*on* or *off*), rather than its electrical value (*high* or *low*).
+It has a flag that tracks whether the logical state is inverted from the electrical state (i.e. active-low).

-While this may seem a simple addition, it is exactly what is needed to support wide array of simple digital devices in a way portable across different boards, which is one of the major MicroPython goals.
-Regardless of whether different users have an active-high or active-low LED, a normally open or normally closed relay - you can develop a single, nicely looking application which works with each of them, and capture hardware configuration differences in few lines in the config file of your app.
+For example, if you have a LED connected to a pin, the `Signal` class can abstract whether or not that pin is active-low or active-high.
+Similarly for a NC or NO relay.

 Example::